raspberrypilearning/scratch3-text-to-speech/en/step_1.md

 speak [Hola] :: tts
 ```

-You can even use kitten speak!
+You can even use a kitten voice!

 ```blocks3
 set voice to (kitten v) :: tts